 Jeanette Moore has been an educator for more than 15 years.
 She has published several elementary school ELA, history, and mathematics workbooks, has served as a content editor since 2012, and has developed several original mathematics games.
 Jeanette is a member of National Council of Teachers of Mathematics, Association for Supervision and Curriculum Development, and International Dyslexia Association.

-Alicia Z. Klepeis is the author of more than 70 nonfiction and fiction books.
-Her titles include The World's Strangest Foods, Bizarre Things We've Called Medicine, and Understanding Turkey Today.
-She has also written more than 100 articles in magazines such as National Geographic Kids and FACES.
+Alicia Z. Klepeis is the author of more than 160 nonfiction and fiction books.
+Her titles include Gutsy Girls Go For Science: Astronauts; The Renaissance Inventors; The Renaissance Explorers; and Explore Makerspace!
+With 25 Great Projects.
+She has also written books for National Geographic Kids and Little Gestalten (among others).
 She lives with her family in Hamilton, New York.
 Website: aliciaklepeis.com Facebook: facebook.com/AliciaZKlepeiswriter

 Janet Slingerland studied engineering at Rensselaer Polytechnic Institute and Drexel University.
 She has written many science books for children, including The Secret Lives of Plants!, which was named a Top 40 YA nonfiction book by the Pennsylvania School Librarians Association.
 Janet lives in Mount Laurel, New Jersey.
 Website: janetsbooks.com Facebook: facebook.com/janetsbooks